 - Financial advisors

-If you don’t already have a degree in these fields and are willing to take academic courses, you can often choose from online courses, in-person college campuses, or a combination to get your degree.
-The government offers lots of student aid to help people pay for school.
+If you don’t already have a degree in these fields and are willing to spend money just to take academic courses, you can often choose from online courses, in-person college campuses, or a combination to get your degree.
+The government offers student aid to help people pay for school.

-In addition, the Bureau of Labor Statistics (BLS) shows that the median weekly income is twice as much for a bachelor’s degree as for a high school diploma.
+In addition, the Bureau of Labor Statistics (BLS) shows that the median weekly income is twice as much for a person with a bachelor’s degree rather than a high school diploma.

 To become a certified public accountant, you will need 150 hours of education in accounting.
 That’s a bachelor’s degree and passing the CPA exam, which is a test for proficiency created by the American Institute for Certified Public Accountants (AICPA).

 Once you have a CPA license, you can start a company and make a great living.
-There are only 40,000 AICPA members and over 80 million tax returns filed every year by tax professionals.
+There are only 40,000 AICPA members and over 80 million tax returns filed every year by tax professionals, so there’s plenty of work to go around.

 Add in payroll, quarterly minimum filing, certifying businesses for SOC2 compliance, managing business sales tax payments, and other business finances, and that makes working as a CPA one of the most lucrative business ideas in 2022.